 This investment strengthens public safety operations and improves the City’s ability to respond quickly and effectively to emergencies while supporting regional response efforts across the Mississippi Gulf Coast.

-F_City of D'Iberville Public Safety Equipment Modernization Nexus Letter.pdf
+D'Iberville Public Safety Nexus Letter

 Project Name - Jones County Sheriff's Department Law Enforcement Equipment & Vehicles